-A number of low-budget insurers target segments of South Florida’s population where English is a second language.
+Some low-budget insurers target segments of South Florida’s population where English is a second language.
 The scam by insurance companies works as follows:

 First, the individual goes to an insurance agency to obtain PIP insurance for their automobile.
-The insured pays their premium and believe they have automobile insurance to cover their medical expenses if and when they are injured in an automobile accident.
+The insured pays their premium and believe they have automobile insurance to cover their medical expenses if they are injured in an automobile accident.

 ), and asks the insured all sorts of questions.
-The questions revolve around a number of issues ancillary to the insurer’s purpose for the questioning, such as the medical treatment and what happened to cause the accident.
-The real purpose for the EUO is engage in post-loss underwriting.
+The questions revolve around some issues ancillary to the insurer’s purpose for the questioning, such as the medical treatment and what happened to cause the accident.
+The real purpose of the EUO is to engage in post-loss underwriting.

 Post-loss underwriting is a practice in which the insurer investigates the application for insurance after an insurance claim.
 The insurer asks questions about prior accidents and household members.
 If they found out that something was not disclosed on the insurance application, they claim there is a “material misrepresentation” and rescind the insurance policy.
 The insured’s medical bills are never paid for, and it is as if there was no insurance in the first place.